appwebtech/Admin-API-Blog-Backend-/README.md

 <br>
 <hr>
 *Some static images have been separated from my main repo because I had hosted them in Amazon CloudFront.
 I later tried Akamai which is also a cool CDN and had the same issue because GitHub wants me to commit and track them.
 Meanwhile I'll use dropbox while I search for a solution.
-I dont feel like creating gh-pages and what not then link the image folder, etc. I'm super busy.
-Image problem solved via GitHub Cloud Services.*
+I dont feel like creating gh-pages and what not then link the image folder, etc. I'm super busy. <br><br> **Image problem solved via GitHub Cloud Services.***
 <hr>

 My DB's use SHA-256 storage of passwords and even though I may maintain some client servers, there is no way I can access user passwords as they are stored as a hash.